Dark Matter Induced Brownian Motion

 where $v_{\mathrm{esc}} = 550$~km/s, $\sigma_{v} = 220$~km/s~\cite{Smith:2006ym} and for the translation between the galactic rest frame and the local laboratory frame we used the formulas in Appendix~A of~\cite{Mayet:2016zxu}.

-It is not clear, that the SHM is a good description of the DM velocity distribution.
-In a recent work~\cite{Bringmann:2018cvk}, for instance, it was argued that especially for light DM one would expect a significant shift towards larger velocities opening up direct detection constraints to a lower mass region.
-A higher DM velocity would make our setup more sensitive as well.
-Nevertheless, to make our results more easily comparable to other studies, we will follow the conventional SHM assumption.
+It is not clear that the SHM is a good description of the DM velocity distribution.
+In a recent work~\cite{Bringmann:2018cvk}, for instance, it was argued that some fraction of the DM could receive a significant shift towards larger velocities opening up direct detection constraints to a lower mass region.
+Similarly, the DM velocity profile does not need to be isotropic and there could be streams of DM passing through the solar system, see, for instance, \cite{OHare:2018trr}.
+A higher DM velocity and/or anisotropy could make our setup more sensitive.
+Nevertheless, a detailed study of such possibilities goes beyond the scope of the current work and to make our results more easily comparable to other studies, we will follow the conventional SHM assumption.